-“We optimized every part from the chassis to the side mirrors, from the crash cone to the luggage compartment,” Lightyear says on its website regarding the car’s aerodynamics.
+“We carefully consider each component, from chassis to the side mirrors, to streamline the design,” the Lightyear One website states.
+“Optimised airflow around and under the car results in a more energy efficient vehicle.”
 The priority for efficiency continues to the wheels, which each get their own electric motor.
 Each wheel produces its own power as needed and the loss of energy is minimal between the wheel and motor.
 “State-of-the-art” materials were used to reduce weight while keeping industry safety standards up to par.

 The practice of putting motors in each wheel might raise flags when it comes to unsprung weight.
 This measurement is comprised of vehicle components not supported by the suspension of the vehicle, including the wheels.
 Adding electric motors adds unsprung weight, which compromises performance.
 In a video from Fully Charged, Hoefsloot addresses this concern, stating that since the car was designed from the beginning to use motors in the wheels, they were able to “integrate the suspension very well with the motor and the rim to reduce weight.”
 He concludes by saying that the system is “marginally more heavy” than what you get on a normal car.

 The website lists a 0 to 62 mph time of 10 seconds.